PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/GraphQl/Mutations/mutations/variables/UPDATE_ORG_STATUS_PLUGIN_MUTATION.md

 ## Remarks

-used  `updatePluginStatus`to add or remove the current Organization the in the plugin list `uninstalledOrgs`
+Used `updatePluginStatus` to add or remove the current organization in the plugin list `uninstalledOrgs`.